curioushuman/poke-k8s/README.md

 # 2. Create a new SS using kubeseal
 # Note: to save a whole lot of hassle, we've set scope to be cluster-wide
 $ kubectl \
-  --namespace rbc-dev \
+  --namespace poke-dev \
-  create secret generic rbc-api-super-secret \
+  create secret generic poke-api-super-secret \
   --dry-run=client \
   --from-literal username='jake_blues' \
   --from-literal password='jolietIsMyName' \